palazzol/AnoraksAdventure/readme.md

 # Playing

-Ideally, you will see out the one true Atari 2600 at the [i3Detroit MakerSpace](https://www.i3detroit.org/), or a nearby event.
+Ideally, you will seek out the one true Atari 2600 at the [i3Detroit MakerSpace](https://www.i3detroit.org/), or a nearby event.
 But you can also play it on a real Atari, or in an emulator such as [Stella](https://stella-emu.github.io/).